Nuntis-Spayz/gilthoniel/README.md

 Use the Windows installer which will install the correct 64/32 bit application on your system, along with the firmware folder and tools.

-* Binary files available at http://sabers.amazer.uk (see right hand download panel) -- Not available until after OpenCore has been released
+* Binary files available at http://sabers.amazer.uk and on releases

 The installer (and application) has been tested on Windows 10 (32 and 64-bit) and Windows 7 (32 and 64-bit).